Lord Mayor's Show: Origin and date of the show

-In London, the show occurred annually on 29 October.
+In London, the show occurred annually on the day after the feast day of St Simon and St Jude, 29 October.
 In 1751, Great Britain replaced the Julian calendar with the Gregorian calendar; the Lord Mayor's Show was then moved to 9 November.
 In 1959, another change was made: the Lord Mayor's Show is now held on the second Saturday in November.
-The Lord Mayor's Show has regularly been held on the scheduled day, having only been cancelled twice, firstly in 1852, when the show made way for Arthur Wellesley, 1st Duke of Wellington's funeral and secondly in 2020 when the show was cancelled because of the COVID-19 pandemic.
+Since 1655 when the event was revived after a break of some fifteen years because of the English Civil War, the Lord Mayor's Show has regularly been held on the scheduled day, having only been cancelled twice, firstly in 1852, when the show made way for the state funeral of the Duke of Wellington, and secondly in 2020 when the show was cancelled because of the COVID-19 pandemic.
 The modern Lord Mayor's procession is a direct descendant of that first journey to Westminster.

+The first Lady Mayor's Show in the event's history was held in 2025, when Dame Susan Langley was elected as the third female to hold the post, but the first to take the of title of Lady Mayor.